kwoneuna/swift_study/README.md

 # swift_study
-This is my swift study for my capstone project 'digital twin' basic swift and this for my study
+This is my swift study for my capstone project 'digital twin'.
+Basic swift and this for my study